What is ETF?

 - Underlying Index – The index the ETF follows should match your investment requirement as an investor

 In addition to the above factors, as an investor, you should first identify your investment goal and then seek the factors which match your investment required to get the best out of your investment.
+Investing in best ETFs is one of the most easiest and safe investment option.

 What is Index Fund?